 How Is Skin Cancer Diagnosed?

 Regular skin cancer screening, a systematic evaluation performed by a dermatologist near you to identify suspicious lesions, can identify signs of skin cancer in its earliest stages.
-If a skin cancer is diagnosed, a dermatologist will recommend a treatment plan based on the size, type, and location of the cancer.
+If skin cancer is diagnosed, a dermatologist will recommend a treatment plan based on the size, type, and location of the cancer.
 Options for treatments of skin cancer range from topical medications to Mohs surgery.
 Radiation and chemotherapy may be recommended in conjunction with Mohs surgery.

 Mohs Surgery for Skin Cancer